 Covenant Membership

-To be a member of a church is to make a public promise to live according to the Word and to support the work of the congregation.
+To be a member of a church is to make a public promise to live according to the Word and to participate in the work of the congregation.
 In the Bible this is called a covenant.
-Every believer is part of the church as an organism (the spiritual body of Christ), but only by a public promise can you be part of the church as an organization.
-A public promise, or covenant, is the basis for all society, according to the Bible: marriage, citizenship, church membership, etc. are all relationships of accountability.
+Every true believer is part of the universal church.
+But every true believer should also join a local expression of the universal church.

-Membership in a church is not like membership in a social club or other organizations.
+Membership in a local church is not like membership in a social club or other organizations.
 Most organization members are consumers; the organization exists to serve them.
-The Church of Jesus is a completely different community – membership means accountability, intimacy, and service, going from being a consumer to becoming a relational partner with God’s people.
+The churches of Jesus are completely different kinds of communities.
+In the local church, membership means accountability, intimacy, and service, going from being a consumer to becoming a relational partner with God’s people.
 Becoming a member at Veritas includes attending our Foundations Class, and being baptized as a believer (if you haven’t already).

 BAPTISM